developer-zebra/developer-zebra-site/src/ppc/3-0/guide/setup/index.md

 - **Open specific incoming and outgoing ports** - for server communication through the firewall, based on ports specified during server installation
 - **Add DNS (Domain Name Server) Entry** - an entry is added to the DNS to map the server IP address to the domain

-###Version History

-- **PowerPrecision Console 2.3.1 -** Self-signed certificates are now supported to help simplify deployment of product demos and trials.

 ## System Requirements